azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 #### Step 2: Upload your mapping to the Log Analytics (LA) workspace

-In this step you will import the data above into the LA workspace created during tenant security setup.
+In this step you will import the data above into the LA workspace created during Tenant Security setup.

- **(a)** Locate the LA resource that was created during tenant security setup in your central subscription.
-This should be present under tenant security resource group.
+ **(a)** Locate the LA resource that was created during Tenant Security setup in your central subscription.
+This should be present under Tenant Security resource group.
 After selecting the LA resource, copy the Workspace ID from the portal as shown below:

  ![capture Workspace ID](../Images/13_TSS_LAWS_AgentManagement.png)